 The primary benefit of publishing an anthology is that you produce meaningful content with less effort.
 Since many writers contribute to the book, it becomes a collective effort, and the burden of writing a book all by yourself is reduced.
 Also, since many people are involved, all of these people will contribute to the book’s marketing and promotion.
 This way, one can spread the word to a comparatively larger audience.

-If you are looking to publish an anthology, here are the steps to follow:
+If you are looking to compile an anthology and publish it, here are the steps to follow:

 1. To compile an anthology, decide on the genre, theme, and word count